Installation

 macOS prerequisite: Homebrew is required.
 Install it first if you haven’t — ait setup uses it to install bash 5, Python 3, coreutils, and CLI tools.

-Important: Run from your project root.
-The curl command (and ait setup) must be run from the root directory of your project — the directory that contains the .git folder. aitasks stores task files, plans, and configuration inside your repository, and relies on git for task IDs, locking, syncing, and archival.
+Run from the project root. aitasks expects to be invoked from the directory containing .git/ — the root of your project’s git repository.
+The curl command (and ait setup) must be run from there. aitasks stores task files, plans, and configuration inside your repository and relies on git for task IDs, locking, syncing, and archival.
 Installing in a subdirectory or a non-git directory will not work correctly.

 Install into your project directory (the git repository root):